-Gynecomastia (or andromastia) is a condition in which a man experiences an enlargement of breast tissue.
-In the U.S., this condition is treated with male breast reduction surgery which leaves little to no scarring.
+Gynecomastia, or andromastia, is a condition in which a man experiences an enlargement of breast tissue.
+In the U.S., this condition is treated with male chest reduction surgery which leaves little to no scarring.
 Dr. Steinbrech and his team at Alpha Male Plastic Surgery have specialized in gynecomastia surgery for men in LA for years.
 Believe it or not, gynecomastia in men is far more common than most patients understand, affecting approximately between 40 and 60 percent of the entire male population.
 Regardless of the statistics, though, the condition can certainly cause emotional trauma and low self-esteem.
 At our practice, we strive to restore our patient’s physique and treat gynecomastia the latest techniques available to male patients in the industry.

 What Is Gynecomastia?

 Scientifically known as andromastia, gynecomastia in men is characterized by an excess of localized fat tissue or glandular tissue development (or a combination of both).
 Gynecomastia may occur in one or both of the male pecs.
 Breast enlargement can affect men of every age.
 The specific reason gynecomastia can develop in men includes a multitude of reasons, including adverse effects of specific medicines/drugs, disease, genetic conditions, and most commonly, hormonal changes.
 Prior to any surgery, patients should be checked to see if there is any medical cause of their gynecomastia.

 Dr. Steinbrech and the team at Alpha Male Plastic Surgery, have extensive experience in male chest reduction surgery in Los Angeles.
 As a team, our goal is to give thousands of men the self-esteem they need to be their best selves.
 Patients do not have to hide behind loose-fitting clothes or feel insecure about their bodies.
 Thanks to our scarless, micro-incision process, you can gain a flatter chest without worry.